tomvanderlee/dotfiles/README.md

  - copy the files to your home directory

 or
- - You can run make install to stow all dotfiles to your home directory (recommanded)
+ - You can run make install to stow all dotfiles to your home directory (recommended)

 The makefile has two recepies:
  - install: Installs all my dotfiles to your $HOME